willfaught/willfaught.github.io/content/blog/2016-01-27-using-the-syntax-tree-in-go.md

 - golang
 - programming
 - ast
-title: Using the syntax tree in Go
+title: Using The Syntax Tree In Go
 ---

 A very nice tutorial for transforming Golang ASTs by Tim Clark.